turingschool-examples/homework/module-2-homework.markdown

   * CRUD either Skill Inventory or Robot World.
 Instructions are at the bottom of [this file](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/crud_sinatra.markdown).

 ##### Day 3
   * Continue working on Skill Inventory or Robot World.
-Add feature tests using Capybara that hit each route in your controller.
+Add model and feature tests using Capybara that hit each route in your controller.
+This should take about 60 minutes.
   * Work through the [Fundamental SQL](http://tutorials.jumpstartlab.com/topics/sql/fundamental_sql.html) tutorial in preparation for tomorrow.
-This should take approximately 60 minutes.
+This should take approximately 40 minutes.
 Come with questions for Josh.

 ##### Day 4
   * Transform Skill Inventory or Robot World to use Sequel & Sqlite3.
 You'll continue working on this over the weekend.